Multiple sclerosis (MS) is a chronic condition that causes nerve damage. The four main types of MS are:

 What is the outlook for PPMS?

 PPMS affects everyone differently.
 Because PPMS is progressive, symptoms tend to get worse rather than better.
-Most people have trouble walking and some also have tremors and vision problems.
+Most people have trouble walking.
+Some people also have tremors and vision problems.

 What treatments are available for PPMS?

-Treatment of PPMS is more difficult than RRMS and includes using immunosuppressive therapies.
+Treatment of PPMS is more difficult than RRMS.
+It includes using immunosuppressive therapies.
 They may offer temporary help but can only be safely used for a few months to a year at a time.

-There is no cure for PPMS, but certain disease-modifying drugs (DMDs) and steroids can help manage symptoms.
-Maintaining a healthy lifestyle with diet and exercise may help.
+Certain disease-modifying drugs (DMDs) and steroids can help manage symptoms.
+Maintaining a healthy lifestyle that includes eating a well-balanced diet and exercising may help.
 Rehabilitation through physical and occupational therapy may also help.

-RRMS is the most common type of MS, affecting around 85 percent of all people diagnosed with MS. Most people are first diagnosed with RRMS.
-But that diagnosis typically changes after several decades to a more progressive course.
+RRMS is the most common type of MS. It affects around 85 percent of all people diagnosed with MS. Most people are first diagnosed with RRMS.
+That diagnosis typically changes after several decades to a more progressive course.

 RRMS is classified as: